Closed

 - Professional independent Indigenous curators

-- Professional independent curators who are people of colour
+- Professional independent curators of cultural diversity

 Who is not eligible